Nelson Évora: Sports career

 He competed in the triple jump in the 2004 Olympics, without progressing from his pool, and finished sixth at the 2006 IAAF World Indoor Championships.
 He finished fourth in the triple jump final and sixth in the long jump final at the 2006 European Athletics Championships in Gothenburg, having set a Portuguese triple jump record of 17.23 metres during the qualification.
 At the 2007 European Athletics Indoor Championships he came in fifth place.

 On 27 August 2007, Évora became the triple jump world champion at the 2007 World Championships, in Osaka, Japan, establishing his personal best (Portuguese national record until May 2018) and second best world mark of the year at 17.74 metres.

 On 9 March 2008, Évora placed third in the triple jump competition at the 2008 IAAF World Indoor Championships, in Valencia, by jumping 17.27 metres.

 On 21 August 2008, he edged out Phillips Idowu of Great Britain and Leevan Sands of the Bahamas to take an Olympic gold medal with a 17.67 metres jump.

 Évora set the world leading mark at the Grande Prêmio Brasil Caixa in May 2009, winning with 17.66 m.
 He was pleased with the jump (his third best performance ever) and stated his intention to surpass the 18 metre mark at the forthcoming 2009 World Championships.
 In mid-2009, he won the triple jump gold at the Universiade and another at the 2009 Lusophony Games.

 However he was unable to replicate his winning form at the 2009 World Championships in Berlin, being relegated to second place.
 After leading with a first round jump of 17.55 m, the man he beat in the Olympics, Phillips Idowu, was able to take the gold with a third round jump of 17.73 m, the longest in the world for that year.

-Évora represented F. C. Porto from 2002 to 2004, S.L.
-Benfica from 2004 to 2016 and Sporting Clube de Portugal from 2016 to 2020.
+Évora represented FC Porto from 2002 to 2004, SL Benfica from 2004 to 2016 and Sporting Clube de Portugal from 2016 to 2020.
 Since 2020 he is an athlete of FC Barcelona.